-The OTS is California's lead traffic safety organization and is tasked with developing and implementing an annual Highway Safety Program that addresses the behavioral factors that impact safety on the road.
-Every year, the California Office of Traffic Safety must develop a Highway Safety Program with the goal of preventing serious injury and death resulting from collisions so that all roadway users arrive at their destination safely.
+The OTS is California's lead traffic safety organization and it is tasked with developing and implementing an annual Highway Safety Program (HSP) that addresses the behavioral factors that impact safety on the road.
+The goal of the HSP is to prevent serious injury and death resulting from collisions so that all roadway users arrive at their destination safely.
 Using Federal Highway Safety Administration (FHWA) program funds and housed within the California State Transportation Agency (CalSTA), the OTS works to address California's highway safety needs at the state, county and local level.

-The OTS reviews local, county and state crash data to identify roadway users (such as motorists, pedestrians, bicyclists, etc.) with a statistically higher crash risk.
+To develop the HSP, the OTS reviews local, county and state crash data to identify roadway users with a statistically higher crash risk.
 These data, combined with citation, licensing, vehicle miles traveled, and demographic information, are analyzed to help the OTS understand what is prompting crashes and the resulting injuries and fatalities on California's roadways.
-This information is then used to develop the annual Highway Safety Plan, which details the extent of California's crash problem and how federal highway safety dollars will be distributed into priority behavioral safety programs during the following federal fiscal year (October 1 - September 30).
-The distribution of federal highway safety dollars, which does not require a match from local agencies, is conducted via a competitive statewide grant award process, which opens in late December with an application submittal deadline of January 30.
-The OTS has identified ten areas of concentration regarding safety, including pedestrian and bicycle safety with the goal of increasing "safety awareness among pedestrians, bicyclists and motorists through various approaches including education, enforcement and engineering," which was the focus of the grant application submitted to OTS by Alameda CTC.
+This information is then used to develop the annual HSP, which details the extent of California's crash problem and how federal highway safety dollars will be distributed into priority behavioral safety programs during the following federal fiscal year (October 1 - September 30).

+The distribution of federal highway safety dollars, which does not require a match from local agencies, is conducted via a competitive statewide grant award process that opens in late December with an application submittal deadline of January 30.
+For the FFY 2019, the OTS identified ten topic areas of concentration to address safety, one of which is pedestrian and bicycle safety with the goal of increasing "safety awareness among pedestrians, bicyclists and motorists through various approaches including education, enforcement and engineering."
+This is the focus of Alameda CTC's grant application submitted to OTS.